 Alopecia Areata (AA)

-Living with the effects of alopecia can have a far-reaching impact for individuals and traditional treatments have been limited, often producing minimal and temporary benefits.
+Living with the effects of this condition can have a far-reaching impact for individuals and traditional treatments have been limited, often producing minimal and temporary benefits.

 Traction alopecia is usually due to excessive pulling or tension on hair shafts as a result of certain hairstyles.
 It is seen more often in women, particularly those of East Indian and Afro-Caribbean origin.
 Hair loss depends on the way the hair is being pulled.
-Prolonged traction alopecia can stop new hair follicles developing and lead to permanent hair loss.
+Prolonged tension of the hair can stop new hair follicles developing and lead to permanent hair loss.